Skip to main content

 • Slowing digestion: A longer time to gastric emptying correlates not only with a decreased appetite but also with a milder glucose spike.
 A decreased appetite means less desire to consume excess calories, and a less severe spike indicates tighter regulation over a significant weight-gain factor.

-• Increasing feelings of fullness: When you do get hungry, a GLP-1 can help you reach satiety sooner than you normally would.
+• Increasing feelings of fullness: When you do get hungry, a GLP-1 RA can help you reach satiety sooner than you normally would.
 Ideally, that leads to eating less food during mealtimes and, therefore, consuming fewer calories throughout the day.

 Body recomposition

-Many body recomposition peptides are growth hormone secretagogues, or substances that stimulate the body’s production of growth hormone, which itself promotes physical growth and helps regulate body fat composition through another hormone called insulin-like growth factor-1.
+Many body recomposition peptides are growth hormone secretagogues, or substances that stimulate the body’s production of growth hormone, which itself promotes physical growth and helps regulate body fat composition through a different hormone called insulin-like growth factor-1.
 Some of the more commonly used growth hormone secretagogue peptides are CJC-1295, ipamorelin, sermorelin, and tesamorelin.
 (Tesamorelin is also prescribed to treat HIV-associated lipodystrophy, or excess abdominal fat accumulation resulting from antiretroviral therapy.
 That is, in fact, the application for which it’s FDA-approved.)

 General wellness